 - Try to gain work experience in a college or local radio station.

 - Look for internships and try to earn college credit for doing so.
-Many interns are hired full-time after their formal internship ends.
+Some Interns are hired full-time after their formal internship ends.

 - Be sure to check classified sections regularly in order to get a feel for what positions are available.

-- Also stay current with radio and record oriented trade publications, including Radio and Record, Billboard, and Broadcasting.
+- Also stay current with radio and record-oriented trade publications, including Billboard.